-The MRI has studied Icelandic cod and its place/relationship in the ecosystem.
-Capelin is a key forage species in the ecoregion, and promotes an important energy transfer into the ecosystem.
-Capelin feeds mainly on copepods and euphausiids, and it is one of the most important prey for several predators, e.g. cod, haddock, saithe, Greenland halibut, seabirds, and marine mammals.
-The Capelin stock appears to be quite abundant as per the 2021 stock assessment.
-Capelin catches, biomass and juvenile abundance (index) are shown in Figure 42.
+predators, e.g. cod, haddock, saithe, Greenland halibut, seabirds, and marine mammals.
+The Capelin stock appears to be quite abundant as per the 2022 stock assessment.
+Capelin catches, biomass and juvenile abundance (index) are shown in Figure 41.

-References:Please refer to the footnotes and references in the text above, the summary/background section and the Reference section at the end of this document.
+Please refer to the footnotes and references in the text above, the summary/background section and References: the Reference section at the end of this document.

-Statement of continuing consistency

-to the IRF Fishery StandardThe fishery continues to remain consistent with the standard, but we note the

-non-conformance highlighted above.
+Statement of continuing consistency The fishery continues to remain consistent with the standard, but we note the to the IRF Fishery Standard non-conformance highlighted above.